 Introduction

-Mindful debt management isn’t just about paying off what you owe it’s about building awareness, creating intentional habits, and maintaining emotional balance throughout the process.
-In this guide, we’ll walk you through 10 actionable steps to help you understand, manage, and eliminate debt while fostering financial peace of mind.
+Effective debt management is not only about paying off what you owe; it involves building awareness, creating intentional habits, and maintaining emotional balance throughout the process.
+In this guide, we’ll walk you through 10 actionable steps meant to help you understand, manage, and eliminate debt while building financial peace of mind.

 What Is Mindful Debt Management?